AlissaSabre/NMeCabDemo/README.md

 I wrote this program primarily to learn how I can use it.
-Unfortunately, the library was too _easy_ to use in its simple use cases, and I got no much insight from this experience... :)
+Unfortunately, the library was too _easy_ to use in its simple use cases, and I got not much insight from this experience... :)

 ## Environment